sindresorhus/hex-rgb/readme.md

 Type: `number`

-Note that when 'alpha' option is added, the value of alpha in the hex code is overwritten.
+Set the alpha of the color.

+This overrides any existing alpha component in the Hex color string.
+For example, the `99` in `#22222299`.

 This value must be in the range 0 to 1.